-2.1 The objective of this procedure is to lay down the roles of various entities and methodology for assessment of the required quantum of reserves for SRAS to be followed by the Nodal Agency i.e. NLDC in coordination with RLDCs and SLDCs.
+2.1 The objective of this procedure is to lay down the roles of various entities and methodology for estimation of quantum of reserves for SRAS and TRAS to be followed by the Nodal Agency i.e. NLDC in coordination with RLDCs and SLDCs.